 Siamese cats are extremely sociable and will want to spend as much time with their owners as possible.
 It may not always choose to sit on your lap but will often sleep close to you.
 It’s possible to develop a firm bond with a Siamese cat and then it will be as loyal to you as the most loyal dog.
 What happens though if there are two or more people to choose from?

 Are Siamese cats one person cats?
-Siamese cats often bond with one person or family but not to the exclusion of other people.
-A Siamese cat is loyal to its owners but this doesn’t mean it won’t be friendly and sociable with visitors.
+Siamese cats tend to bond with one particular person but not to the exclusion of all other people.
+A Siamese cat is loyal to its owner but this doesn’t mean it won’t be friendly and sociable with visitors.
 You can develop a long-lasting connection with a Siamese cat.

 Siamese Cat Qualities